ing-bank/ingenious-doc/docs/additionalfeatures.md

     ## String Operations

-    There are actions available to perform functions for string manipulation like concatenating strings, splitting strings and etc. The result will be stored to dynamic variable *`%variableName%`* provided from the *Condition* column.
+    Below are actions you may use to perform several string manipulations.
+The result will be stored to dynamic variable *`%variableName%`* provided from the *Condition* column.

-    Different *Input* formats for String Operaions.
+    Different *Input* formats for String Operations.

     | Input Type | Format |
     |-----------|-------------|